 A Handbook for Foster Carers.

-It is not sufficient that we think about the needs of Black and Minority Ethnic children and young people as merely providing the right foods, skin care and hair products but also to address their emotional and social needs.
+It is not sufficient that we think about the needs of ethnically diverse children and young people as merely providing the right foods, skin care and hair products but also to address their emotional and social needs.

 Suitable for learners of all ages and all sectors, this activity pack contains 19 practical tried and tested activities specifically aimed at